Bristol and District Billiards and Snooker League

-The affairs of the League shall be managed by a General Management Committee comprising of a President, Vice Presidents, Chairman, Vice Chairman, General Secretary, Registration and Records Secretary, Treasurer and such other persons as may be elected as General Management Committee members.
+The affairs of the League shall be managed by a General Management Committee comprising of a President, Vice Presidents, Chairman, Vice Chairman, General Secretary, Registration and Records Secretary, Treasurer and Eight other persons, to be known as the General Management Committee Members.
 With the exception of the President and Vice President/s, all shall be elected at the Annual General Meeting, and be eligible for re-election.

 The General Management Committee is empowered to fill vacancies as they arise and co-opt at any time.

 The General Secretary shall convene meetings of the General Management Committee at which any FIVE Members present shall form a Quorum.
 Each Member shall be entitled to one vote with the Chairman empowered with a casting vote where necessary.